ydvaayan/ydvaayan.github.io/content/authors/admin/_index.md

 ---

 I am a sophomore at Indian Institute of Technology, Roorkee, pursuing my bachelor's in Data Science and Artificial Intelligence.
 I am passionate about deep learning and its potential to transform the world around us.
 I am interested in computer vision and have recently started exploring domains of interpretability and adversarial attacks and defences.

+In my free time I like to play tennis, watch cricket, movies or webseries.
 {style="text-align: justify;"}